 - some medication overdoses, including acetaminophen

-- autoimmunity, where a disorder of the immune system causes it to attack the cells of the body rather than those that cause disease
+- autoimmune conditions, where a disorder of the immune system causes it to attack the cells of the body rather than those that cause disease

 After leaving the liver

-Once bilirubin has left the liver, in the “post-hepatic phase,” its levels may be high because it is unable to leave the body.
+Once bilirubin has left the liver, in the “post-hepatic phase,” its levels may be elevated because it is unable to leave the body.